JitenShahani/ShirtsApi-ArchitecturalDocs/Docs/ShirtsApi.md

 ![GetShirts](Diagrams/GetShirts.Png)

+💡 **Summary**: Requires a valid JWT token with the `"read": "true"` claim.
+The `JWTAuthTokenFilterAttribute` validates the token and claims before allowing access.
+If authorized, returns a list of all shirts from the database.

 ### 📥 GET /api/shirts/{id}

 ![GetShirtById](Diagrams/GetShirtById.Png)

+💡 **Summary**: Requires a valid JWT token with the `"read": "true"` claim.
+The `JWTAuthTokenFilterAttribute` validates the token and claims.
+The `Shirt_ValidateShirtIdFilterAttribute` ensures the shirt exists.
+If not, returns 404.
+If both checks pass, returns the shirt details.

 ### 📤 POST /api/shirts

 ![CreateShirt](Diagrams/CreateShirt.Png)

+💡 **Summary**: Requires a valid JWT token with the `"write": "true"` claim.
+The `JWTAuthTokenFilterAttribute` validates the token and claims.
+The `Shirt_ValidateCreateShirtFilterAttribute` checks for duplicates and nulls.
+The `Shirt_EnsureCorrectSizingAttribute` enforces business rules on size.
+If all validations pass, creates a new shirt and returns 201 Created.

 ### ✏️ PUT /api/shirts/{id}

 ![UpdateShirt](Diagrams/UpdateShirt.Png)

+💡 **Summary**: Requires a valid JWT token with the `"write": "true"` claim.
+The `JWTAuthTokenFilterAttribute` validates the token and claims.
+The `Shirt_ValidateShirtIdFilterAttribute` ensures the shirt exists.
+The `Shirt_ValidateUpdateShirtFilterAttribute` checks that the route and body IDs match.
+The `Shirt_EnsureCorrectSizingAttribute` enforces size rules.
+The `Shirt_HandleUpdateExceptionFilterAttribute` catches update errors.
+If all checks pass, updates the shirt and returns 204 No Content.

 ### 🗑️ DELETE /api/shirts/{id}

 ![DeleteShirt](Diagrams/DeleteShirt.Png)

+💡 **Summary**: Requires a valid JWT token with the `"delete": "true"` claim.
+The `JWTAuthTokenFilterAttribute` validates the token and claims.
+The `Shirt_ValidateShirtIdFilterAttribute` ensures the shirt exists.
+If not, returns 404.
+If checks pass, deletes the shirt and returns 200 OK with the deleted shirt details.

 ## 📖 Mini Glossary